 Napa Valley is glamorous and fashionable, with more famous wineries and trendy restaurants.
 Sonoma County is more laidback and understated, with great farm-to-table fare.
 And when you’ve had your fill of vintages, the fun and scenic city of San Francisco is right around the corner.
 If any place is made for a girls’ trip, it’s Wine Country USA!

 7.)
 Tuscany, Italy

 Does any place name on Earth make your mouth water more than “Tuscany”?
 In addition to its incredible food and wine, this region in central Italy is world-renowned for storybook stone villages, swoon-worthy villas, and rolling, picturesque hills.
-Imagine renting a villa with your mom or daughter – they’re not as expensive as you might think! – and spending your days roaming the countryside, eating in tiny bistros and sidewalk cafes, sipping wines from vineyards passed down over generations, and exploring charming little towns.
+Imagine renting a villa with your mom or daughter – they’re not as expensive as you might think! – and spending your days roaming the countryside, eating in tiny bistros and sidewalk cafes, exploring charming little towns, and sipping wines from vineyards passed down over generations.
 It sounds like an absolute dream, and the perfect place to spend your mother-daughter vacation!

 Psst!
 Pro tip: you can also consider the neighboring region of Umbria, which offers many of the same delights with fewer crowds.

 8.)
 Kyoto, Japan

 For moms and daughters who love food, Japan is one of the best places to be.
 As personal chef Jeff noted in this interview about cusine in Tokyo and Kyoto, the Japanese approach the preparation of food with an unparalleled level of precision and care.
 You may think you have had good sushi, but nothing will compare to what you’ll eat on a mother-daughter trip to Kyoto.